Seth Abramson

 In late 2008, Seth and Iowa Writers’ Workshop classmate Nathaniel Minton, then a regular in the fiction section of McSweeney’s and the co-screenwriter of The Plague (starring James Van der Beek and Ivana Miličević), developed the idea of an autobiography so over-the-top its readers would presume it to be a deception, even if every word of it were accurate.
 Minton made the first attempt at this, and was promptly banned from a nonfiction workshop being run by Ed Carey—who was sure Minton’s memoir was in fact fiction (a genre explicitly disallowed in that workshop).

 After Seth began his research into metamodernism in 2013, just a year before he introduced the Daytime Emmy and Teen Choice Award-winning actor Shia LaBeouf to this post-postmodern cultural philosophy—nearly destroying LaBeouf’s career in the process (read the full story here)—he realized the utility of such an experimental bio lay beyond puckishness.
-A bio of this sort helps establish that in the digital age it little matters what you say about yourself, as strangers will think whatever they like about you whether it comports with the facts or not.
+A bio of this sort helps establish that in the digital age it little matters what you say about yourself, as strangers will think whatever they like about you whether it comports with the truth or not.
 “No one is a human being to anyone else on the internet,” post-reality theorist Jesse Damiani once said.
 He’s right.

 Under 200 people ever read those books.
 But the idea of a metamodern autobiography survives.